patelsneh18/Hacktoberfest/README.md

 # hacktoberfest

 Hey There!
 Getting Started with Programming?
-Check Out these Basics C Programs Includes all Beginner C Programs to Get Started with
+Check Out these Basics C Programs,, It Includes all Beginner C Programs to Get Started with